 Harbour House B&B, Ullapool

-Found on the south side of Ullapool, about ten minutes walk from the restaurants and ferry terminals, this efficiently run family-owned B&B offers more rooms than most of the other B&B’s on our list.
-That’s good news for visitors to Ullapool, as the town often runs short of accommodation.
+On the south side of Ullapool, about ten minutes’ walk from restaurants and ferry terminals, this family-owned B&B offers more rooms than most others on our list.
+That’s good news, because Ullapool often runs short of accommodation in summer.

-We’ve always enjoyed our stays at the Harbour House, and the friendly staff are always very accommodating and helpful.
-Rooms are good value although they are on the small side, something they do make very clear when you book.
-We have however always had a comfortable night’s sleep, and the breakfast is fantastic.
+We’ve always enjoyed our stays at Harbour House.
+The friendly staff are very accommodating and helpful.
+Rooms are good value although on the small side, something they make very clear when you book.
+We’ve always had a comfortable night’s sleep though, and the breakfast is fantastic.

-In terms of location, it’s found right on the waters edge, and the lounge area offers lovely views across the sea loch to the mountains beyond.
-There’s also free WiFi and free off-street parking.
+The lounge area offers lovely views across the sea loch to the mountains beyond.
+There’s free WiFi and off-street parking.

-Note that if you struggle to find availability at our recommended options in Ullapool, you can see more options here.
+If you struggle to find availability at our recommended options in Ullapool, you can see more options on Booking.com.

 Address: Garve Road, Ullapool, IV26 2SX

-Price: From around £130 per night with breakfast for two sharing.
+Price: From around £180 per night with breakfast for two sharing

 The Old School House B&B, Gairloch

-Other amenities in the rooms include a pod coffee maker, WiFi, free parking and TVs in the room.
-It’s also a short walk from a range of cafes and dining options.
+Other amenities include a pod coffee maker, WiFi, free parking and TVs in the room.
+It’s a short walk from cafes and restaurants.

 Address: Strath, Gairloch IV21 2BZ

-Price: Around £130 per night with breakfast for two sharing.
+Price: From around £140 per night with breakfast for two sharing

 The Stables, Torridon

-This has an excellent pub style restaurant, large rooms, tea and coffee making facilities and access to the various activities at the main hotel.
-Rooms would be particularly suited to families, as they have options for 2, 4 or even 6 person family rooms.
+The Stables has an excellent pub-style restaurant, large rooms, tea and coffee making facilities, and access to the activities at the main hotel.
+Rooms would be particularly well suited to families, with options for 2, 4, or even 6 people.

 Address: Torridon, Achnasheen IV22 2EY

-Dog friendly?: Yes, ground floor rooms at the inn are dog friendly
+Dog friendly?
+Yes, ground floor rooms are dog friendly

 Creag Dubh Bed and Breakfast, Erbusaig

-And we were very glad we did.
-Roy and Kate enthusiastically welcomed us into their home and showed us our accommodation.
-I was particularly impressed by the high-tech shower our room was equipped with, which included a radio and a variety of jets to ensure a full clean.
-The dram of single malt that was supplied was also much appreciated.
+Roy and Kate enthusiastically welcomed us and showed us our accommodation.
+I was particularly impressed by the high-tech shower, which included a radio and a variety of jets.
+The dram of single malt that was supplied on arrival was also much appreciated.

-The rooms both have bath robes, free wi-fi and sea views, as well a flat screen TV, DVD player and tea/coffee making facilities.
-The double room we stayed in is en-suite, whilst the twin room has it’s own private bathroom accessed through the hall.
-Breakfast was freshly made and plentiful, and there was free off-street parking as well.
+Both rooms have bathrobes, free Wi-Fi and sea views, as well as a flat screen TV, DVD player and tea/coffee making facilities.
+The double is en-suite, while the twin has its own private bathroom through the hall.
+Breakfast was freshly made and plentiful, and there’s free off-street parking.

-Price: From around £105 per night with breakfast for two sharing.
+Price: From around £117 per night with breakfast for two sharing

-We’ve put together a map of all the accommodation options, which you can see below, as well as on Google Maps here.
+We’ve put together a map of all the accommodation options on this list, which you can see below or on Google Maps here.

 Book well in advance

-The North Coast 500 has become very popular, especially in the summer months.
-From May to August, accommodation can become harder to find, and we advise against just hoping to be able to turn up in a town and find somewhere to stay.
+The North Coast 500 has become very popular, especially from May to August.
+Accommodation can become hard to find, and we’d strongly advise against just hoping to turn up and find somewhere.

-This is especially the case for the B&B’s we list here, the majority of which only have a handful of rooms.
-These can book out months in advance for the busiest times of year, and we highly recommend that you plan your route and book your trip as far in advance as you can so as to secure the accommodation of your choice.
+This is especially true for the B&Bs on this list, most of which have fewer than five rooms.
+They can book out months in advance for the busiest times.
+We highly recommend planning your route and booking as far ahead as you can.

 Go out of season

-So if you can put up with potentially fickle weather and a few less hours of daylight, we can definitely recommend driving the NC500 between October and May.
-Just note that many hotels, restaurants, and attractions are seasonal along the route so be sure to check opening dates and times for the any places that are must-sees.
+If you can put up with fickle weather and fewer hours of daylight, the shoulder months are wonderful.
+Just note that many restaurants, attractions and some accommodation are seasonal along the route, so check opening dates and times before you go.

-We’ve done the route in all four seasons and each have their appeal.
+We’ve done the route in all four seasons and each has its appeal.
 Winter can be both challenging and rewarding, but perhaps not the best for a first time visitor!

 Take your time

-If you take a bit more time, you’ll be able to stay at some of these properties for longer than one night.
-This will let you get to know the locals a bit better, discover some of the less visited spots, and not feel that you have to rush on to the next stop so quickly.
+If you take more time, you’ll be able to stay at some of these properties for more than one night.
+This lets you get to know the locals, discover less visited spots, and avoid the feeling of having to rush to the next stop.
+Many B&Bs also offer discounts for stays of two nights or more.

-We would definitely ask you just to keep this in mind when travelling – we think these things are all a part of the charm of travelling in such a beautiful and remote part of the world.
-Just throw yourself into the adventure with an open mind, and we are sure you will have an incredible time.
+We think these things are all part of the charm.
+Throw yourself into the adventure with an open mind, and we are sure you’ll have an incredible time.

 Chat to the locals